The Dark Half (film)

 The Dark Half is a 1993 American supernatural horror film written and directed by George A. Romero, and starring Timothy Hutton, Amy Madigan, Michael Rooker, Julie Harris, and Royal Dano in his final film role.
 An adaptation of the 1989 novel of the same name by Stephen King, the film follows a writer whose personal and writerly alter ego begins to commit a series of murders.
+Hutton's performance was commended but overall reviews were mixed, and The Dark Half was a box office disappointment.

 Plot

 An author of highbrow literary novels, Thad Beaumont, is better known for the bestselling murder mystery suspense-thrillers he writes under the pen name "George Stark".
 Beaumont wishes to retire the Stark name and symbolically buries Stark in a mock grave.

 Stark has mysteriously become a physical entity and begins terrorizing Beaumont's family and friends after he emerges from the grave.
 Stark then kills local photographer Homer Gamache and steals his truck.
-He then murders Thad's editor, agent, and his agent's ex-wife, and kills a man named Fred Clawson, who was trying to blackmail Thad for "being a con artist that should not have written books under a false name".
-Stark also kills at least one hotel desk clerk and several cops (two NYPD officers who were guarding one of his victims, two NYPD technicians who are killed when Stark sets up a bomb that kills another cop and leaves his partner completely deaf, and two Sheriff's deputies in Maine), and his off-story murder of a cocaine-using young woman who provided information on the Beaumont/Stark link—Stark tells Thad "I left some of her on the floor, the cops'll find the rest on the kitchen counter"—is so brutal that the characters don't state how she died.
+He then murders Thad's editor, agent, and his agent's ex-wife, and kills a man named Fred Clawson, who was trying to blackmail Thad.
+Stark also kills at least one hotel desk clerk and several cops, and his off-story murder of a cocaine-using young woman who provided information on the Beaumont/Stark link is so brutal that the characters don't state how she died.

 When the police suspect Thad of murdering Gamache, he tries to convince Sheriff Alan Pangborn of Castle Rock, Maine that he had nothing to do with it.
 After putting an all-points bulletin on Clawson, who was accused of the death of Gamache, the New York police find him castrated and his throat slit.
 They find a message on the wall, written in Clawson's blood: "The sparrows are flying again."
 Thad starts to think that he may have a psychic connection to the killer.

 While in his office, Thad begins to receive messages from Stark, and begins to worry about the next victim.
 He and his family start to receive threatening phone calls from Stark.
 Pangborn initially suspects the phone calls are a prank by Thad himself until Stark begins to describe how he is going to kill Thad's family, disturbing Pangborn.